SuperHouse/AirQualitySensorD1Mini/README.md

 ------------

-These dependencies can all be fulfilled in the Arduino IDE using Sketch -> Include Library -> Manage Libraries...
+These dependencies can all be fulfilled in the Arduino IDE using "Sketch -> Include Library -> Manage Libraries..."

  * GFX library by Adafruit https://github.com/adafruit/Adafruit-GFX-Library
  * SSD1306 library by Adafruit https://github.com/adafruit/Adafruit_SSD1306